KILTprotocol/docs/docs/concepts/09_glossary.md

 ### Claim Type (CType)

 A specific type of claim that can be made about an individual, such as their education, work experience, or identity information.
-Each claim type has a defined set of attributes that must be provided to support the claim, and it can be used to generate verifiable credentials that can be shared with others.
+Each claim type has a defined set of attributes that must be provided to support the claims data type and structure.
+It can be used to generate verifiable credentials that can be shared with others.
+[CTypes concept page for more details](https://docs.kilt.io/docs/concepts/credentials/ctypes)

 ### Credential